ticketevolution/ticketevolution-php/README.txt

 ---------------
 Ticket Evolution Framework for PHP.

+July 25, 2011
+Fixed a bug in buildRawSignature() (in Webservices.php) in which parameter names were not being urlencoded (only the values were) which resulted in 401 Unauthorized errors when attempting to listEvents() using 'performances[performer_id]='.

+Also cleaned up some of the code in Webservices.php to make it pass CodeSniffer using the Zend sniffs.

 July 5, 2011
 Bug fixes.
 In the configuration data-loader the venueId column was being populated with